 U.S. citizens do not need a visa to take courses in any of the programs.
-U.S. citizens or other students enrolled in the International Business Internships may require visas.
 International students are responsible for contacting the appropriate consulate to determine whether a visa is necessary based on their program of study and country of citizenship.

 Are the programs accessible for students with disabilities?

 Students with documented disabilities that require accommodation should contact Graduate and International Programs at firstname.lastname@example.org immediately upon acceptance to the program.
 Students should review the U.S. Department of State information on traveling with disabilities and should keep in mind that other countries have different accessibility standards that may not be comparable to U.S. standards.
 USD School of Law will make reasonable efforts to provide appropriate accommodations and access.